What to know about the citizenship question the Census Bureau is planning to ask in 2020

 Sub-Saharan African nations account for nine of the 10 fastest growing international migrant populations since 2010.

 Origins and Destinations of the World's Migrants, 1990-2017

-Explore the origins and destinations of migrants from 233 countries between 1990 and 2017.
+Explore origin and destination totals of migrants from 233 countries between 1990 and 2017.

 For five countries – Nepal, Kyrgyzstan, Haiti, Tajikistan and Liberia – remittances from citizens abroad are equivalent to at least a quarter of GDP.